 This program is usually designed to motivate and incentivize channel partners such as distributors, wholesalers or retailers and build loyalty to your business, leading to channel partners to promote and sell your products as opposed to competitors’.

-Here’s the hint; when channel partners (especially the sales employee at a distributor company or dealers) are given direct rewards for selling your product, they'll be encouraged to sell more.
+It’s no secret that when channel partners are given specific target achievement metrics, followed by relevant and direct rewards for selling your product, they'll be encouraged to sell more.

 How to Measure Your Channel Incentive Program?

 According to a FMI Net survey, nearly 60% of companies with incentive programs find it difficult to measure program performance.
 That's why so many companies don't do it consistently or often.

 However, it is important to measure the success of such programs because without a clear measurement, they would be difficult to manage and may end up being a cost center with no clear ROI.

 In general, you need to select some KPIs within each category to get a better understanding of what's happening with your channel partners.
 This can vary depending on the maturity of the program, the duration of the program, the ability to collect data, and many more.

 Let's take a look at some performance metrics that can be used to measure, monitor, and optimize your channel incentive programs and help you accelerate growth.

 At every stage of the channel incentive program, businesses need to pay attention to revenue and profitability-related metrics.
 The most commonly tracked indicators are:

 Businesses also measure potential leads flow as a measure of channel partner effectiveness.
 The following indicators help businesses identify partners who need help to be more successful.